paszu/3DSRepo/Part-2-(Downgrading).md

 9. Press Y to downgrade to 9.2.0
 10. Wait; do not touch anything even if it appears to freeze
 10. If, after around 30 seconds, it is still frozen, it is safe to power off and try again
-11. If you get an error (failed to get CIA info is the most common) before installation, power off your 3DS by holding the power button and try again (this can take many tries)
+11. If you get an error before installation, power off your 3DS by holding the power button and try again (this can take many tries)
 12. If you get an error in the middle of installation, follow the instructions in the beginning for partial downgrades
 13. If you freeze on the "Rebooting in 10 seconds" line for longer than 10 seconds, it is safe to power off your 3DS by holding the power button
 14. If you get a black screen after downgrading, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_sys_down); when you have booted, put the SD card back in, change your theme to anything else, then change it back to remove the old menuhax version